swiss-art-research-net/skkg-pipeline/README.md

       - **temp_*{module}*** Temporary data used during the download process.
 There is an individual folder per module so a download can be resumed if it fails.
     - **ingest**
       - ***{module}*** Files that need to be ingested into Blazegraph will be temporarily stored here.
 There is an individual folder per module.
   - **ttl** Contains RDF data.
 This can include mapped source data as well as additional data.
     - **main** Contains the main RDF data
       - ***{module}*** Contains the RDF data for each module as Turtle files.
 There is an individual folder per module.
       - **vocabularies** Contains the RDF data for the vocabularies as Turtle files.
-    - **additional** Contians additional RDF data, such as data retrieved from external soures
+    - **additional** Contains additional RDF data, such as data retrieved from external soures
 - **mapping** Contains mapping specifications as well as other relevant data for mapping
   - **input** Mapping input data will be (temporarily) stored here
     - ***{module}*** Temporary storage for the mapping input data for each module.
 There is an individual folder per